StevePilcher/RecipeStoreMS3/README.md

 - Pixel 2 & 2XL
 - Samsung S10 Plus
 - Samsung Galaxy Tab (Portrait)
-- iPad (Portrait)
+- iPad

 ### Known Issues

-- Category search icons not showing correctly on Microsoft IE
+- Masonary display effect can sometimes not render correctly and does not leave a gap between recipes.
+Especially when changing from desktop view to smaller screen sizes.

 ## Validators